cloudant/nodejs-cloudant/README.md

 2. `promises` - if you'd prefer to write code in the Promises style then the "promises" plugin turns each request into a Promise.
 This plugin cannot be used stream data because instead of returning the HTTP request, we are simply returning a Promise instead.
 3. `retry` - on occasion, Cloudant's multi-tenant offerring may reply with an HTTP 429 response because you've exceed the number of API requests in a given amount of time.
 The "retry" plugin will automatically retry your request with exponential back-off.
+The 'retry' plugin can be used to stream data.
 4. custom plugin - you may also supply your own function which will be called to make API calls.

 #### The 'promises' Plugins